Convergence and Applications of ADMM on the Multi-convex Problems: Experiments

-\textbf{Datasets.} To evaluate the performance of our miADMM on the application in Section \ref{sec:network_constraints}, extensive experiments on nine real-world datasets have been performed.
+\textbf{Datasets.} To evaluate the performance of our proposed ADMM on the application in Section \ref{sec:network_constraints}, extensive experiments on nine real-world datasets have been performed.
 The dataset is obtained by randomly sampling 10\% (by volume) of the Twitter data from Jan 2013 to Dec 2014.
 The data in the first and second years are used and training and test set, respectively.
-For the topic (i.e., social unrest) of interest, 1,806 keywords in the three major languages in Latin America, namely English, Spanish, and Portuguese, as provided by the paper \cite{zhao2018distant}.
+For the topic (i.e., social unrest) of interest, 1,806 keywords in the three major languages in Latin America, namely English, Spanish, and Portuguese, were provided by the paper \cite{zhao2018distant}.
 Their translation relationships have also been labeled as semantic links among them, such as ``protest'' in English, ``protesta'' in Spanish, and ``protesto'' in Portuguese.
-The event forecasting results were validated against a labeled event set, known as the gold standard report (GSR), which is publicly available \cite{EN8FUW_2017}.
+The event forecasting results were validated against a labeled event set, known as the Gold Standard Report (GSR), which is publicly available \cite{EN8FUW_2017}.\\ \textbf{Metric and Baselines.} The metric used to evaluate the performance is Area Under the receiver operating characteristic Curve (AUC).
+Five comparison methods including the state-of-the-art Multi-Task learning (MTL), Multi-Resolution Event Forecasting (MREF), and Distant-supervision of Heterogeneous Multitask Learning (DHML) as well as classic methods Logistic Regression (LogReg) and Lasso. $\rho$ was set to $10$.
+Here we chose two kinds of $\lambda_2$: (1) $\lambda_2^k=10^5$; (2) $\lambda^{k+1}_2=\lambda^k_2+10$ with $\lambda_2^k=1$. $\lambda_2(1)$ and $\lambda_2(2)$ are the first and the second choice of $\lambda_2$, respectively.
+All the hyper-parameters were tuned by 5-fold cross-validation.\\

+\textbf{Performance.} As shown in Table \ref{tab:multi-lingual performance}, $\lambda_2(2)$ outperforms $\lambda_2(1)$ marginally in seven out of nine datasets for the proposed ADMM, and they generally perform the best among all the methods, with DHML and BCD the second-best performer.
+They all outperform the others typically by at least 5\%-10\%.
+This is because they leverage the multilingual correlation among the features to boost up the model's generalizability.
+Thanks to the framework of multi-task learning, MTL and MREF obtained a competitive performance with AUC typically over 0.7, which outperforms simple methods like LogReg and LASSO by 5\% on average.